ozematt/Docker-exercise/README.md

 # DOCKER EXERCISE

-This repository contains only Dockerfile witch only prints "Hello Docker" when run.
+This repository contains Dockerfile witch only prints "Hello Docker" when run.